boudicca-events/boudicca.events/QUERY.md

 The Boudicca Query Language is a simple query language for making custom queries/filters where our normal search is insufficient.
-Queries can look like `name contains Bandname or name contains Bandname2`
+Queries can look like `"name" contains "Bandname" or "name" contains "Bandname2"`

 ## Syntax